zengqiang24/CameraXSample/README.md

-# CameraXSample
+# CameraSample
-Determinate how to use cameraX with kotlin.
+Determinate how to use camera2 and cameraX with kotlin.